Lucas-C/ludochaordic/content/2022-04-24-fpdf2-5-2-svg-support-and-borb.md

 * support for soft-hyphen (`\u00ad`) break in `write()`, `cell()` & `multi_cell()`,
   _cf._ [documentation on line breaks](https://pyfpdf.github.io/fpdf2/LineBreaks.html)
 * new parameters `new_x` and `new_y` were introduced for `cell()` and `multi_cell()` methods,
-  in order to make cursor position after cell-rendering a lot more intuituve & user-friendly, _cf._ [related documentation](https://pyfpdf.github.io/fpdf2/Text.html#change-in-current-position)
+  in order to make cursor position after cell-rendering a lot more intuitive & user-friendly, _cf._ [related documentation](https://pyfpdf.github.io/fpdf2/Text.html#change-in-current-position)

 [Georg Mischler](https://github.com/gmischler) also took some time to revise the whole structure of the documentation,